Author picture Fongang Rodrique

 Retry Paddle event

-• This will replay the event again from Hookdeck to the local application
+This replays the event again from Hookdeck to the local application

 A Hookdeck Request is an incoming webhook that Hookdeck receives from an external source.
 It contains the data that was sent by the external source as is (ex. from Paddle).